Primary health care, community health and the importance of community health workers

 Community participation is a pillar of primary care and health systems.

 When we speak of community participation in primary care, we are referring to a genuine commitment to it.
-As it was established in 1978, "primary health care requires and encourages to the maximum extent self-responsibility and the participation of the community and the individual in the planning, organization, operation and control of primary health care"..
-Successive reinterpretations of primary health care also focused on decision-making processes to make them more democratic, transparent and accountable, thus allowing the community to have power and control in the health system.
+As established in 1978, «primary health care requires and encourages to a maximum degree the self-responsibility and participation of the community and the individual in the planning, organization, operation and control of primary health care».
+Successive reinterpretations of primary health care also put the focus on decision-making processes, to make them more democratic, transparent and accountable, thus allowing the community to have power and control in the health system.

 From idealism to structural reform in primary health care